 Worst: Let It Sit in a Low-Interest Account

 Plus, there’s a tax benefit to investing through a brokerage account.
-If you hold those investments for more than a year, they’ll be taxed at the long-term capital gains rate, which ranges from 0 to 20 percent but tops out at 15 percent for most taxpayers.
-Although you get an upfront tax benefit by contributing to a 401k or traditional IRA, the money you withdraw in retirement will be taxed at your regular income-tax rate, which can be as high as 39.6 percent for the wealthiest taxpayers.
+If you hold those investments for more than a year, they’ll be taxed at the long-term capital gains rate, which ranges from 0% to 20% but tops out at 15% for most taxpayers.
+Although you get an upfront tax benefit by contributing to a 401(k) or traditional IRA, the money you withdraw in retirement will be taxed at your regular income-tax rate, which can be as high as 37% for the wealthiest taxpayers.

 A year-end bonus could provide the funds you need to pay for professional financial advice.